teleyinex/teleyinex.github.com/blog/_posts/2013-12-16-analyzing-pybossa.md

 ## Ipython + Enki = sharing the analysis

-Therefore, Enki is the right tool for doing the analysis of any of your PyBossa applications.
+Therefore, Enki is the right tool for doing the analysis of any of your PYBOSSA applications.
 However, I wanted to provide a more interesting tool.
 I wanted to easily share the analysis in order to embrace **open science**, so other researchers and citizens could replicate my analysis and let me know if I made a mistake.